The Greatest Commandment

 Summary of Lesson Activities:

-For scripture and Bible background material- see above.
+For scripture, objectives, and background - see above.

 - Read the scripture for this lesson.